 As the title indicates, the show is in three acts.
 Act one is about the job of being a performer.
 Act two: falling in love and what it means to stay in love.
 Act three: nothing lasts forever.
 “People who like This American Life will probably like this,” says Glass “because it’s just like the radio show, um, if you picture dancing during all the stories.”

-Monica Bill Barnes (Director/Choreographer) is the Artistic Director of Monica Bill Barnes & Company, a New York City based contemporary dance company founded in 1997.
+Monica Bill Barnes (Director/Choreographer) is a choreographer, performer, and the Artistic Director of Monica Bill Barnes & Company, a New York City based contemporary dance company founded in 1997.
 Barnes creates full-length shows that tour the country’s biggest stages and tiniest rooms, bringing dance where it doesn’t belong: making site-specific dances in public places, mounting collaborations with radio hosts and bringing down the house at comedy shows.
-MBB&CO has performed in more than fifty cities throughout the United States, been commissioned and presented by The American Dance Festival, The John F. Kennedy Center for the Performing Arts, and Jacob’s Pillow Dance Festival, and performed all over New York City in venues ranging from Upright Citizen’s Brigade to Lincoln Center.
-Barnes has been an invited guest artist at many universities, has choreographed for various theater productions, and has been commissioned by Parsons Dance and The Juilliard School.
-Since 2006, Barnes has been making duets for herself and Anna Bass with the goal of reaching audiences beyond dance venues.
-They have performed in comedy festivals, films and at literary events.
-Barnes began working with Ira Glass in 2012 when she created a solo for David Rakoff for This American Life Live!
+MBB&CO has performed in more than 75 cities throughout the United States, been commissioned and presented by The American Dance Festival, The John F. Kennedy Center for the Performing Arts, and Jacob’s Pillow Dance Festival, and performed all over New York City in venues ranging from Upright Citizen’s Brigade to The BAM Opera House.
+Barnes has been an invited guest artist at many universities and has choreographed for various theater productions.
+She began working with radio host Ira Glass in 2012 when she created a solo for David Rakoff for This American Life Live!
 In 2013 Barnes collaborated with Glass to create, choreograph and direct a new show that combines radio stories and dances: Three Acts, Two Dancers, One Radio Host.
 The show has since toured to over 60 US cities.
 Other current projects include a collaboration with author/visual artist Maira Kalman creating a guided museum workout, and Happy Hour, the world’s only karaoke office party dance show featuring Barnes and Bass.

-Anna Bass began working with Monica Bill Barnes & Company in 2003 and now serves as Associate Artistic Director.
-She has performed Barnes’ work all over the country and on stages ranging from public fountains and city parks, to New York City Center and Carnegie Hall.
-Bass and Barnes began their duet work in 2006 and have been dancing side by side ever since.
-She assists Barnes with dance works, commissions (her favorite being David Rakoff’s solo for This American Life Live events – catching boxes while dancing as a part of TAL’s cinema event, and appearing as a roller-skating mouse alongside Mike Birbiglia in The Radio Drama Episode at the BAM opera house.
-She often assists Barnes with theater projects, and served as the Assistant Choreographer for The Jammer at The Atlantic Theater, Goodbar at the Under the Radar Festival at The Public Theatre, and These Paper Bullets! at Yale Repertory Theatre.
-She also teaches master classes and workshops for MBB&CO and has been a guest artist at several universities.
-Bass is originally from a small town in Virginia where she studied almost every dance style from classical ballet to country line dancing, and holds a BA in Dance and Theater from James Madison University.
+Anna Bass began working with MBB&CO in 2003 and now serves as Associate Artistic Director.
+She has performed Barnes’ work all over the country, on stages ranging from public fountains and city parks to New York City Center and Carnegie Hall.
+Bass performed in Glass’s two most recent This American Life Live events – catching boxes while dancing as a part of TAL’s cinema event, and appearing as a roller-skating mouse alongside Mike Birbiglia in The Radio Drama Episode at the BAM opera house.
+She often assists Barnes with theater projects, and served as the Assistant Choreographer for productions at The Atlantic Theater, The Public Theater and Yale Repertory Theater.
+Bass is originally from a small town in Virginia where she studied almost every dance style, from classical ballet to country line dancing.
 She lives in Brooklyn, NY.

 Tess James (Lighting Director/Stage Manager) is a freelance Lighting Director and Designer.
 Throughout her career she has had the privilege of working with a wide range of amazing artists and companies including New York City Opera, BAM, New York City Center, Glimmerglass Opera, The American Repertory Theatre, Dallas Opera, Center Stage in Baltimore, The Public Theatre, Summer Scape at Bard College, and Den Nye Opera in the Netherlands.
 She currently resides in Brooklyn.